-Due to a league-wide work stoppage that began in early March, the Packers – like the rest of the other clubs – were deprived of an offseason program that would have fostered continued development and the integration of newly selected rookie players.
+Due to a league-wide work stoppage that began in early March, the Packers – like the rest of the clubs – were deprived of an offseason program that would have fostered continued development and the integration of newly selected rookie players.
 The ongoing labor negotiations meant that the players first convened as a team at the start of training camp in late July.
 With an abbreviated training camp schedule and a bull’s-eye affixed firmly to their backs as the reigning champions, the Packers would have to rely on their stable roster and established schemes to help pick up where the team had left off at its peak in early February.

 And that they did.
 Beginning with the NFL’s season-opening Thursday night spectacle against the high-powered New Orleans Saints at Lambeau Field, the Packers stormed through the regular season, reeling off a team-record 13 consecutive wins en route to a franchise-best 15-1 record.
 The team became just the sixth in NFL history to reach the 15-win plateau, and when combining the start of 2011 with the six wins that closed out 2010, the 19-game winning streak was the longest in team history and second longest in league annals.

 The franchise laid claim to its first NFC North division title since 2007 and secured the conference’s No. 1 seed for the playoffs.
-Throughout the season, the recipe for success was written by Rodgers and a prolific offense that scored 560 points, the second-highest total in league history.
+Throughout the season, the recipe for success was written by Rodgers and a prolific offense that scored 560 points, the third-highest total in league history.

 Rodgers finished the season having completed 343 of 502 attempts for 4,643 yards and 45 touchdowns with only six interceptions, earning the league’s Most Valuable Player award and consensus first-team All-Pro honors from almost every major publication.
 His 122.5 cumulative passer rating set a new NFL record and he also eclipsed the previous franchise single-season marks for yards, touchdowns, completion percentage, yards per attempt and 300-yard games.

 The Packers continued to display their knack for taking the football away on defense, leading the NFL with 31 interceptions, the most by a Green Bay team since 1962.
 Woodson tied for the NFL lead with seven INTs, and Matthews set a new career high with three of his own.
-The defense’s 38 takeaways tied for the league lead and helped contribute to an aggregate plus-24 team differential in the turnover department, a mark that also tied for No. 2 in franchise history.
+The defense’s 38 takeaways tied for the league lead and helped contribute to the team’s plus-24 team differential in the turnover department, a mark that also tied for No. 2 in franchise history.

 Joining Rodgers, Woodson and Matthews in the Pro Bowl were Jennings, FB John Kuhn, Raji and C Scott Wells, giving the Packers seven representatives, the most voted in for the franchise since 1967.

-In the postseason, Green Bay fell victim to uncharacteristic, costly turnovers in its only contest, and lost to the eventual Super Bowl champion New York Giants in the Divisional round, 37-20.
+In the postseason, Green Bay fell victim to uncharacteristic, costly turnovers in its only contest, and lost to the eventual Super Bowl champion New York Giants in the divisional round, 37-20.
 Having not experienced playoff disappointment during 2010’s memorable run, the loss to the Giants left a foul taste in the team’s collective mouth, along with several assurances that there would be a renewed determination and focus on the ultimate prize in 2012.